sodadata/soda-core/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+__A clear and concise description of what the bug is and what you expected instead.__

 **To Reproduce**
 Steps to reproduce the behavior: